deepeshiworld/valise/README.md

   Run follwowing in root directory of project
     mvn package

-  This will create valise.war fire in "target" folder.
+  This will create valise.war file in "target" folder.

 2. Deploy this war file in any container like tomcat.